 Coenzyme Q10 (CoQ10) is possibly the body’s most important fat-soluble antioxidant that defends tissues from reactive, oxidative damage.
 Also known as ubiquinone, CoQ10 is found in the membranes of every cell in the body.
 CoQ10 is an essential component of the energy producing mitochondria power packs of cells.
 The heart, kidneys, liver, and muscles contain the body’s highest tissue concentrations of CoQ10.
 CoQ10 levels progressively fall after age 40 possibly contributing to aging.

-• Certain people need more coenzyme Q10: Diabetes mellitus and “statin” cholesterol lowering drugs lower tissue CoQ10 levels.
+Certain people need more coenzyme Q10: Diabetes mellitus and “statin” cholesterol lowering drugs lower tissue CoQ10 levels.
 Evidence suggests biosynthesis of CoQ10 may be limited in many forms of heart disease, especially heart failure.
-CoQ10 has shown great promise as a beneficial supplement in people, with neurological disorders such as Parkinson’s disease, Lou Gehrig’s disease (amyotrophic lateral sclerosis),
+CoQ10 has shown great promise as a beneficial supplement in people, with neurological disorders such as Parkinson’s disease, Lou Gehrig’s disease (amyotrophic lateral sclerosis), and Huntington’s chorea.

 Suggested Use: 1 to 2 softgels daily with food.